triple-core-labs/quantum-orb/README.md

 ## What is deliberately missing

-- No end-to-end browser test.
-The specs cover services, state and rendering, but nothing drives a real wallet through a real open.
 - The API has no public host yet, so the committed `apiBaseUrl` still points at a placeholder domain until `API_BASE_URL` is set for a real deploy.
 - A committed orb resolves when its receipt returns or on the next page load.